Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Introduction

-A lot of research has been done on variable selection in the classical multivariate regression model.
-One of the most common method, the Lasso \citep{Tibshirani96,CDS98}, consists in the minimisation of a leasts-squares criterion with an $\ell_1$ penalisation.
+In the case where the covariates are finite dimensional and $p$ is large, the usual approach to select variables is to use a penalty of type $\ell_1$.
+This case has been widely studied, with many variations and improvements.
+One of the most common variable selection methods, the Lasso \citep{Tibshirani96,CDS98}, consists of the minimization of a least squares criterion with an $\ell_1$ penalty.
 The statistical properties of the Lasso estimator are now well understood.
-Sparsity oracle inequalities have been obtained for predictive losses in particular in standard multivariate or nonparametric regression models \citep[see e.g.][]{BTW07,bickel_simultaneous_2009,Koltchinskii09,BPR11}.
+Sparsity oracle inequalities have been obtained for predictive losses in particular in standard multivariate or nonparametric regression models \citep[see for example][]{BTW07,bickel_simultaneous_2009,Koltchinskii09,BPR11}.

-There are now a lot of work about variations and improvements of the $\ell_1$-penalisation.
-We can cite e.g. the adaptive Lasso \citep{Zou06,GBZ11}, the fused Lasso \citep{TSRZK05} and the elastic net \citep{ZH05}.
-Among them, the Group-Lasso \citep{YL2006} allows to handle the case where the set of covariables may be partitionned into a number of groups. \citet{HZ10} show that, under some conditions called \emph{strong group sparsity}, the Group-Lasso penalty is more efficient than the Lasso penalty. \citet{lounici_oracle_2011} have proven oracle-inequalities for the prediction and $\ell_2$ estimation error which are optimal in the minimax sense.
-Their theoretical results also demonstrate that the Group-Lasso may improve the Lasso in prediction and estimation. \citet{vandeGeer14} has proven sharp oracle inequalities for general weakly decomposable regularisation penalties including Group-Lasso penalties.
-This approach has revealed fruitful in many contexts such as times series \citep{CYZ14}, generalized linear models \citep{BLG14} in particular Poisson regression~\citep{IPR16} or logistic regression \citep{MGB08,Kwemou16}, the study of panel data \citep{DQS16}, prediction of breast or prostate cancers \citep{FWYPLOPB16,ZCJML16}.
+The Group-Lasso \citep{YL2006,CH08} addresses the case where the set of covariates can be partitioned into a number of groups.
+To take into account the group structure in the data, our model can be rewritten as $\mathbb H_j=\mathbb R^{d_j}$, $j=1,\hdots,p$, where $p$ is the number of groups and $d_j$ is the cardinal of the $j$-th group. \citet{HZ10} show that, under certain conditions called \emph{strong group sparsity}, the Group-Lasso penalty is more efficient than the Lasso penalty. \citet{lounici_oracle_2011} proved oracle inequalities for the prediction and $\ell_2$ estimation error that are optimal in the minimax sense.
+Their theoretical results also demonstrate that Group-Lasso can improve Lasso in prediction and estimation. \citet{vandeGeer14} proved sharp oracle inequalities for general weakly decomposable regularization penalties, including Group-Lasso penalties.
+This approach has proven fruitful in many settings such as time series \citep{CYZ14}, generalized linear models \citep{BLG14} in particular Poisson regression~\citep{IPR16} or logistic regression \citep{MGB08, Kwemou16}, the study of panel data \citep{DQS16}, the prediction of breast or prostate cancer \citep{FWYPLOPB16,ZCJML16}.
+The theoretical results were extended to the case where the errors are heteroscedastic by \citet{DHMS13}.